Top Spots for a Boxing Day Picnic in Sydney

 After the hustle and bustle of Christmas Day, Boxing Day is all about rest, relaxation and recovery.
 So load up the esky with leftovers and chill out on a family picnic at one of Sydney’s great parks or beaches.

-We’ve put together our Top Family Boxing Day Picnic Spots to help you make the most of the public holiday.
+We’ve put together our favourite spots for Boxing Day picnics to help you make the most of the public holiday.

 Please consult the current NSW Government's current COVID-19 Guidelines before visiting these parks.

 Victoria Park is ideal for picnics with large grassy areas, surrounded by a lake with waterbirds, where you can relax.
-It the weather heats up, take an afternoon dip at Victoria Park Pool (open 7am - 4pm on Saturday 26th December 2020), which features a 50-metre swimming pool and children’s wading pool.
+If the weather heats up, take an afternoon dip at Victoria Park Pool (open 7 am - 4 pm on Saturday 26th December 2021), which features a 50-metre swimming pool and children’s wading pool.
 There's also an excellent playground with plenty of equipment ideal for children of all ages.

 Prince Alfred Park